jacob-daigle-sp/idea_board/README.md

-# idea_board
+# Jacob's Idea Board

-A place to document ideas.
+Nothing more than a collection of README.md files that can be used to describe ideas.